wmtford/znunu/README.md

 TreeMaker version

-The corresponding configuration of the RA2bZinvAnalysis instance is controlled via consructor arguments in RA2bZinvDriver.C.
-Here also choose which samples to analyze.
+The corresponding configuration of the RA2bZinvAnalysis instance is controlled via config files RA2bZinvAnalysis.cfi (for default initialization), plus <something>.cfg for specialization.

 Run the code with